Natsuki (Doki Doki Literature Club!): Appearances

-Reception
+Critical reception

 Natsuki has received generally positive reception.
-Writer Christopher Patterson noted how Natsuki and Yuri contrast each other, calling Yuri "the blue oni to Natsuki's red oni."
-He also discussed her appearance, commenting that her pink clothing and red hair were a reflection of her "aloof and fiery temperament."
+Writer Christopher Patterson noted how Natsuki and Yuri contrast each other, calling Yuri "the blue oni to Natsuki's red oni".
+He also discussed her appearance, commenting that her pink clothing and red hair were a reflection of her "aloof and fiery temperament".
 Destructoid writer Charlotte Cutts identified seeing Natsuki throw up upon seeing Yuri's corpse as one of the most shocking things she has ever seen in a video game.
 GameSpot writer Lucy James found Doki Doki Literature Club! upsetting for a variety of things that happen to its cast.
 However, she cited a moment with Natsuki as the one that stood out the most, where Natsuki presents a nonsensical poem, begins to go out of control, breaks her own neck, and runs at the screen.

-When discussing Sayori's depictions of mental illness, which Fanbyte writer Kara Dennison felt was handled intelligently, she felt that the domestic abuse Natsuki suffers from her father was "not nearly as visible as we pretend they are."
-She discussed how she uses the club as a safe space, both for herself and her manga, wanting to keep the club "small, familiar, and safe."
+When discussing Sayori's depictions of mental illness, which Fanbyte writer Kara Dennison felt was handled intelligently, she felt that the domestic abuse Natsuki suffers from her father was "not nearly as visible as we pretend they are".
+She discussed how she uses the club as a safe space, both for herself and her manga, wanting to keep the club "small, familiar, and safe".
 She also noted that her aggressive behavior to the protagonist, rather than being a product of Salvato's writing, was an in-universe rewriting caused by Monika's narcissism.

 Natsuki became the subject of a meme, where people would analyze her appearance and mannerisms in order to determine whether she was assigned male at birth, referred to as a "trap" (calling her "Trapsuki").
 People argued this because she has broad shoulders and a flat chest, though others found that her proportions mirrored a cisgender woman's.
 The Daily Dot writer Ana Valens considered this transphobic, arguing that the term implies that transgender women and crossdressing men "trap" men into sex, particularly due to its recent usage to refer to trans women.
-She stated that both cis and trans women have significant body variance, making such analysis unreliable to distinguish them.
+She stated that both cisgender and transgender women have significant body variance, making such analysis unreliable to distinguish them.
 After a user on Twitter asked Salvato to tweet that "Natsuki is a trap", Salvato refused to do so, calling the meme disrespectful and asking that people stop.
 When asked if people could interpret her as a trans woman, Salvato encouraged people to make their own personal interpretations of her.